inveniosoftware/docs-invenio-rdm/docs/develop/architecture/communities.md

 **A community must always have an owner**

 A community must always have an owner so that someone can manage the community.
-A community should be removed if an sole owner wants to leave it.
+A community should be removed if a sole owner wants to leave it.

 **No self role change**